Finland

 Of about 5,046,000 people in Finland (1995 estimate), Finns constitute more than 93 percent and persons of Swedish descent about 6 percent.
 About 2500 Saami live in the far north; other minority groups make up less than 1 percent of the population.
 More than half the people are urban dwellers, and more than two-thirds reside in the southern third of Finland.
 Helsinki is the intellectual, manufacturing, and trade center.
 Tampere and Turku are other industrial centers.

-a dialect of Finnish.
-The Evangelical Lutheran Church of Finland is the
+Saami, a dialect of Finnish.
+The Evangelical Lutheran Church of

-national church, although freedom of worship is guaranteed.
-Schooling is
+Finland is the national church, although freedom of worship is

 Economy